 It probably won’t come as a surprise that Neapolitan cooks have come up with a vast variety of ways to fry and bake dough.
-Pizza is, by far, the most famous internationally, but there is much more to the Neapolitan repertoire.
+Pizza is, by far, the most famous internationally and most people will have heard of calzones, and zeppoles, but there is much more to the Neapolitan repertoire.
 In fact, in her masterwork, La cucina napoletana, Jeanne Caròla Francesconi devotes a whole 30 page chapter to the subject of “Pizze e tortani“.
-Besides pizza, most people will also have heard of calzoni (recently featured in Parks and Recreation!) and many will even know about zeppole, both savory and sweet, and the real cognoscenti—including readers of this blog—will know about casatiello, the classic Neapolitan Easter bread we featured earlier this year.
+The real cognoscenti—including readers of this blog—will know about casatiello, the classic Neapolitan Easter bread we featured earlier this year.
 Then there are the savory pies that also go by the name of pizze, the most well known being the Eastertime pizza rustica.
-And then there are the pizzelle, a kind of fried mini-pizza, and then fritelle and paste cresciute, both more or less translatable as fritters, and on and on….
+And then there are the pizzette, a kind of fried mini-pizza, and then fritelle and paste cresciute, both more or less translatable as fritters, and on and on….

 Today we look at an appealing variation on the classic calzone: calzoncini, or miniature calzones, little fried turnovers made from pizza dough, stuffed and deep fried.
 They make for a savory appetizer or snack.

 - 1 batch of standard pizza dough, plus

 - Mozzarella, provola and ricotta cheeses, mixed with salami, Parmesan cheese and egg

 - Mozzarella, cut into cubes, with anchovy fillets

 There are various doughs that can be used, but a standard pizza dough, enriched with a few additional spoonfuls of olive oil, does very well.